-1. GUIDELINES FOR THE PREPARATION FOR THE COUNTRY REPORT
+1. GUIDELINES FOR THE PREPARATION FORTHE COUNTRYREPORT

-A Country Report is an in-depth report that contains an analysis of the current development issues facing your countries in your fields of expertise.
-The KOICA's Fellowship Program includes a Country Report session where participants have an opportunity to share these issues with other participants and Korean experts.
-Throughout the course, you engage in debates and discussions to resolve them.
+A Country Report is an in-depth report that contains an analysis of the current development issues facing participants' countries in their fields of expertise.
+The KOICA's Fellowship Program includes a Country Report Presentation session where participants have an opportunity to share these issues with other participants and Korean experts.
+Throughout the course, participants will engage in debates and discussions to resolve them.

-A Country Report is directly connected to an Action Plan.
-Based on what you present and discuss throughout the course, you are requested to present an Action Plan on the last day to develop practical measures to apply the knowledge, technology and experience to your worksite.
+The Country Report is directly aligned with an Action Plan.
+Based on what participants have presented and discussed throughout the course, participants are requested to present an Action Plan towards the end of the program with an aim of developing feasible measures to apply the knowledge, technology and experience learned to their workplace.

-Program participants are requested to prepare and submit their country report individually or as a group to the Judicial Research & Training Institute via e-mail (withyou@scourt.go.kr) no later than June 2, 2017.
+Program participants are requested to prepare and submit their country report individually or as a group to the Judicial Research & Training Institute Program Manager via e-mail (withyou@scourt.go.kr) no later than Mar.
+11, 2018.

-The Country Report should be in MS PowerPoint or Word format.
+The Country Report should be typed in English and double-spaced in MS PowerPoint or Word format.
 The length of the report should not exceed twenty A4-sized pages.
-The report should be written in English and double-spaced.

-All participants are required to give a 15-minute presentation on the second day of the program on your Country Report individually or as a group.
-For more effective presentations, a projector, slide projector, overhead projector, and multimedia TV will be available (PowerPoint presentations are preferred).
+All participants are supposed to give a 15-minute presentation on their Country Report individually or as a group on the second day of the program.
+For more effective presentations, a projector, slide projector, overhead projector, and multimedia TV will be available for use (PowerPoint presentations are preferred).